Intervention/docs/validation/v3/introduction/introduction.md

-# Intervention Validation
+---
+title: "Intervention Validation"
-## Missing Laravel Validation Rules
+subtitle: "Missing Laravel Validation Rules"
+sort: 0
+---

 Intervention Validation is an extension library for Laravel's own validation system.
 The package adds over 30 additional validation rules to verify data like IBAN, BIC, ISBN, creditcard numbers and more.